London, The Big Smoke, April 2025

 Hampstead Village

 A mountain village in London?
 Really?
 Yes, hard to believe.
 We are going to Hampstead, which is located on a hilltop overlooking London.
 It is only 4 miles from Leicester Square, but few people ever venture that far from central London, even though it only takes 16 minutes on the tube.
 And that’s a shame.
-We will make up for it.

-The Tube station in Hampstead is the deepest in the entire London underground system – 63 meters below street level.
 A lift will take us up to the irregular alleys and staircases, where artists, intellectuals and politicians have retreated from the hustle and bustle of the big city for hundreds of years.

 In addition to a handful of historic pubs, one can mention names who have lived here, such as the poets Shelly and Keats, the painter John Constable, the writers Robert Louis Stevenson, H.G.
 Wells, D.H.
 Lawrence, Agatha Christie, Elias Canetti and Fay Weldon; the actors Michael Palin, Helena Bonham-Carter and Glenda Jackson as well as General Charles de Gaulle, who ruled la France libre from here during the Second World War.

 We will take you around Hampstead’s picturesque and historic nooks and crannies and down to the secret village, Vale of Health, hidden deep in the vast natural area of Hampstead Heath.
+The tour brings us to the following historical gem, where the River Fleet emerges.

+The many springs made it a sought-after health resort as early as the 18th century.
 Following this, it’s time for our Sunday Roast at the historic pub, The Spaniards Inn, which has stood almost untouched since its inauguration in the 17th century, and described in Charles Dickens’ novel The Pickwick Papers.

 The Interpretation of Dreams